Bealby/grandpas-pocket-watch-shop/README.md

 look is maintained until the Bootstrap
 Navbar collapse break point sets.

-the Naiviagtion/ and Main Header will be kept constand through out the Website that allow users to always feel grounded no matter which part of the Website they are navigaitng.
+The Naiviagtion/ and Main Header will be kept constant through out the Website that allow users to always feel grounded no matter which part of the Website they are navigating.

 ### Home Page

 #### Mobile
 ![Home Mobile](/documentation/readme/home-mb.png/)

-The home page for mobile devices will be kept simple and minamilistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
+The home page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
 The icons once hovered over will enlarge slightly and be intuitively clickable.